ranzhang/iks-esxi/README.md

 - global-vars.tf
 - private.tf

-To simplify changes, the variables that require update are indicated with <update>.
+To simplify changes, the variables that require update are indicated with "<update>".
 All other values you may take what are provided or use your own.

 Main steps of resource provisioning (fill out your own data):
 1. Create an IP address pool for the tenant cluster